-The necessary information for this task is summarized in Table 30.8 and Figs 30.64 and 30.65.
-Columns 2 through 6 of the table give typical contributions to system noise temperature from the cosmic microwave background (CMB), the Earth's atmosphere, the warm surface of the moon, galactic noise entering through the main antenna beam and sky and ground noise from an antenna's side and rear lobes.
-Antenna temperature T_a is a combination of all these contributions, appropriately weighted by antenna pattern; the system noise temperature T_s is then the sum of T_a and receiver noise temperature T_r , referred to the antenna terminals.
-Numbers in Table 30.8 are based on the fundamentals described in the previous section and on hypothetical antennas and receivers that conform to good amateur practice in the year 2009;
+The necessary information for this task is summarized in Table 30.2 and Figures 30.4 and 30.5.
+Columns 2 through 6 of the table give typical contributions to system noise temperature from the cosmic microwave background (CMB), the Earth's atmosphere, the warm surface of the moon, galactic noise entering through the main antenna beam, and sky and ground noise from an antenna's side and rear lobes.
+Antenna temperature $T_a$ is a combination of all these contributions, appropriately weighted by antenna pattern; the system noise temperature $T_s$ is then the sum of $T_a$ and receiver noise temperature $T_r$ , referred to the antenna terminals.
+Numbers in Table 30.2 are based on the fundamentals described above and on hypothetical antennas and receivers that conform to good amateur practice in the year 2009; they have been rounded to two significant figures.
+It is possible to do slightly better than these numbers - for example, by building antennas with lower sidelobe response or preamplifiers with still lower noise figure - but it's not easy!